robertopablonoel/spicycubeswebsite/README.md

 1. Navigate to the Apps section in your Shopify admin and click the Develop apps button in the top right
 2. Then Allow custom app development
 3. You should be able to click the Create an app button
-4. In the configuration tab of your app, go ahead and check all the boxes for the Admin and Storefront API permissions
+4. In the configuration tab of your app, go ahead and check "read_products" and "write_themes" the boxes for the Admin and Storefront API permissions
 5. The API key & Admin API access token will be in the API credentials tab

 `SHOP_STORE`